-This 3-piece snorkel kit includes a mask, adjustable fins, and a snorkel sized for kids sized for kids age 7 and up.
+This three-piece snorkel kit includes a mask, adjustable fins, and a snorkel sized for kids sized for kids age seven and up.
 MSRP: $44

 Old Town Inlet Junior

-The feature-rich Inlet Junior is a comfortable, we;;-priced PFD, making it the ideal choice for kids who can’t get enough of the water.
+The feature-rich Inlet Junior is a comfortable, well-priced PFD, making it the ideal choice for kids who can’t get enough of the water.
 MSRP: $79